-The innovation in our study is the third component, E, in equation (2).
-It captures that managers will not learn the same in every period.
-In some periods, more information will be produced about the stock, and the manager therefore receives more signals.
-It may also be the case that in some periods, managers allocate more attention to the stock relative to other stocks in the portfolio (e.g., Kacperczyk, Nieuwerburgh, and Veldkamp (2012)), perhaps because of career concerns.
+The existing literature has mainly focused on the first two components (see Section 1.1).
+The innovation in our study is the third one: E. It captures that managers will not learn equally in every period.
+In some periods, more information will be produced, and the manager therefore receives more signals.
 Using the example from the introduction, while a pilot may learn something from flying in perfect conditions, she might learn much more from successfully navigating her plane through turbulent conditions.
-Hence, E captures the cumulative impact of exposure to past periods that produced more signals than would be predicted just by the passage of time alone (which is captured by T).
-Formally, $E = \sum{\tau < t} e{\tau}$, where e{τ} is a period t indicator variable equal to 1 if period τ was a high-learning period and 0 otherwise.7 It is this E component in equation (2) that we refer to as experience, with the implicit understanding that it is actually excess experience that is unrelated to the pure passage of time.
+Hence, E captures the cumulative impact of exposure to past periods that produced more signals than would be predicted by the passage of time alone (captured by T).
+Formally, $E = \sum{\tau < t} e{\tau}$, where e{τ} is a period t indicator variable equal to 1 if period τ was a high-learning period and 0 otherwise.
+We refer to E as experience, with the implicit understanding that it is actually "excess" experience, unrelated to the pure passage of time.

-Experience not only varies by time, but also by industry.
-For example, a fund manager who was exposed to bank stocks in the fourth quarter of 2007 (where bank stocks fell by almost 10%) might have a different learning experience than a manager in business equipment in this quarter (return of business equipment stocks in this quarter was 0.1%).
+Experience varies not only by time, but also by industry.
+For example, a fund manager who was exposed to bank stocks in the fourth quarter of 2007 (when bank stocks fell by almost 10%) might have a different learning experience compared to a manager in business equipment in the same quarter (the return on business equipment stocks was 0.1%).
 The central idea of our approach is to exploit variation of experience across industries i managed by manager m in quarter q.
 To illustrate, suppose that manager m has 50% of her fund's portfolio invested in industry 1 and the remaining 50% in industry 2.
 We call these industry-related parts of the portfolio industry sub-portfolios (ISPs).
 Writing the above in terms of a simple reduced-form model of ISP returns yields for each $i \in \{1, 2\}$: